Nikhil2408/Deploying-a-simple-service-to-Kubernetes/README.md

 # Deploying a simple service to Kubernetes

+<h2> Attribution </h2>

+Hello everyone, you are welcome to make use of this repository and learn from it but please do not copy without giving attribution to the author.

 <h3>Task:</h3>

 Suppose a team manages an online storefront.
 They want a simple service in their kubernetes cluster that is able to provide a list of products.
 One pod will use this service to access the service's pods.
 Deploy the service's pods to the cluster and create a k8s service to provide access to all the service's pods.
 Deploy 4 replicas of the service pod.